joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/skills.md

   - icon: "strategy-confident-individualism-analyst"
     icon_pack: "custom"
     name: "Confident Individualism"
     description: "Confident Individualists prefer doing things alone, choosing to rely on their own skills and instincts instead of seeking contact with other people.
-They know what they are good at. "
+They know what they are good at. <a href="https://www.16personalities.com/articles/strategies-confident-individualism/">Read More.</a>"
 ---